TianyuFan0504/WAS/README.md

 ### Introduction
 Recent years have witnessed the great success of graph pre-training for graph representation learning.
 With hundreds of graph pre-training tasks proposed, integrating knowledge acquired from multiple pre-training tasks has become a popular research topic.
-In this paper, we identify two important collaborative processes for this topic: (1) \emph{select}: how to select an optimal task combination from a given task pool based on their compatibility, and (2) \emph{weigh}: how to weigh the selected tasks based on their importance.
+In this paper, we identify two important collaborative processes for this topic: (1) $\emph{select}$: how to select an optimal task combination from a given task pool based on their compatibility, and (2) $\emph{weigh}$: how to weigh the selected tasks based on their importance.
 While there currently has been a lot of work focused on weighing, comparatively little effort has been devoted to selecting.
 This paper proposes a novel instance-level framework for integrating multiple graph pre-training tasks,
-\textit{\underline{W}eigh \underline{A}nd \underline{S}elect} (WAS), where the two collaborative processes, \emph{weighing} and \emph{selecting}, are combined by decoupled siamese networks.
+$\textit{\underline{W}eigh \underline{A}nd \underline{S}elect}$ (WAS), where the two collaborative processes, $\emph{weighing}$ and $\emph{selecting}$, are combined by decoupled siamese networks.
 Specifically, it first adaptively learns an optimal combination of tasks for each instance from a given task pool, based on which a customized instance-level task weighing strategy is learned.
 Extensive experiments on 16 graph datasets across node-level and graph-level downstream tasks have demonstrated that by combining a few simple but classical tasks, WAS can achieve comparable performance to other leading counterparts.

 <p align="center">
   <img src='./figure/framework.png' width="800">